Boeing MAX return will bring aviation turbulence - IBA

 Flybe, Europe’s biggest regional airline, appeared to have narrowly averted collapse on Tuesday after striking a deal with the British government expected to include a cut to passenger duty.

-Leasing firms will be confronted with a further slide in widebody or twin-aisle jet values, already down 30% in the past year, IBA said, predicting a 10% decline for the Airbus A330ceo in 2020.
+Leasing firms will be confronted with a further slide in widebody or twin-aisle jet leasing rates, already down 30% in the past year, IBA said, predicting a 10% decline for the Airbus A330ceo in 2020.

 “Leasing rates can’t get much lower than where they are now” in the widebody market, Hatcher said, adding that increasing pressure on lessors may lead to consolidation.